distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 Asset futarchy is hardest to attack when traders can cheaply correct incorrect prices.
 The proposal strategies below work by weakening that correction mechanism.
 This is not a comprehensive list of attacks or malicious proposal strategies; it focuses on mechanisms that seem especially relevant to proposal-market correction.
 Some only help -EV proposals.
 Others also help +EV proposals, which makes them more dangerous because they can become normal behavior rather than obvious abuse.

-By asset futarchy, I mean a governance system where a proposal passes if conditional markets say ASSET will be worth more if the proposal passes than if it fails.
+Asset futarchy here means a governance system where a proposal passes if conditional markets say ASSET will be worth more if the proposal passes than if it fails.
 PASS-ASSET is ASSET in the world where the proposal passes.
 FAIL-ASSET is ASSET in the world where it fails.
-The mechanism need not mean inflating token supply to pay for the proposal; the important feature here is that relative conditional prices decide execution.
-I use +EV for proposals that increase expected ASSET value and -EV for proposals that decrease it.
+The mechanism need not mean inflating token supply to pay for the proposal; the important feature here is that relative conditional prices decide execution. +EV means a proposal increases expected ASSET value, and -EV means it decreases expected ASSET value.

 ## Vague Proposal Bluff